Board & Secretariat

 Tricia has worked in the conservation and volunteering field for over 30 years.
 She is the President of the Friends of Brookfield Conservation Park and a Committee Member with the Mid Murray Landcare Group and the Friends of Kingston House.

-The Secretariat provides secretarial and administrative services to Friend of Parks Inc. At present the Volunteer Programs Unit provides this service using both paid and volunteer staff.
+The Secretariat provides secretarial and administrative services to Friend of Parks Inc. At present the Volunteer and Visitor Programs Unit provides this service.

 Admin Officer, Friends of Parks